 If you are a student coming from outside the EU & EEA region, you will need an official address in Hungary to obtain a Residence Permit.
 And just like everybody else, you would have to live somewhere during your studies.

 Most of Semmelweis University’s campus buildings are located in the 8th and 9th districts of Budapest, therefore, it is convenient to look for an apartment in these districts or in the neighbouring ones.
 Prices range from about 230 Euro/room and about 400 Euros/studio in the central districts of Budapest.

 Renting your apartment is your responsibility and rental prices vary according to personal needs.
-There are several websites offering rental services in English for the students of Semmelweis University:
+There are websites where you can find special rental services in English for the students of Semmelweis University:

 Budapest is a sprawling metropolis with an extended network of public transportation that enables the easy access of all parts of the capital.
 BKK, the mobility manager of the city, has put together a practical guide that contains all relevant information for tourists and visitors.

 Through the booklet, you can familiarize with the different means of transport, with daytime and night transport network maps and also with tips on how to read timetables in the Hungarian capital.
 It also provides a list of ticket and pass sales points, barrier-free accessibility to public transport and some rules to keep in mind.
 Technological solutions have also been introduced to help make journey planning fast and easy.

 The university has a number of libraries that offer not only a wide selection of books but provide students with reading and computer rooms as well.
 The Central Library of Semmelweis University is one of the largest and most up-to-date collection of medical tomes in Hungary.
 In addition to the Central Library, the Faculty of Health Sciences, the Faculty of Health and Public Administration, the Faculty of Dentistry, the András Pető Faculty some departments and institutes have their own libraries.